stefanionescu/yc-cofounder-matching-bot/README.md

 - `ANALYZE_PROFILES_WITH_GPT`: `true` or `false`.
 Whether the bot will use GPT to analyze founder profiles and determine if they are a fit or not
 - `OPENAI_API_KEY`: your OpenAI API key, in case you want to use GPT for your cofounder search
 - `CHAT_GPT_ORGANIZATION` and `CHAT_GPT_PROJECT_ID`: your GPT org and project IDs
 - `CHAT_GPT_QUESTIONS`: questions that you want GPT to answer about a profile in order to determine if the bot should save or contact a founder. **GPT must be be able to answer each question with a simple yes or no**.
 An example of a good question is `"Does this person already have experience working at a startup?"`.
-An example of a bad question is: `"How many year of experience does this person have?"`
+An example of a bad question is: `"How many years of experience does this person have?"`
-- `EMAIL_FROM`, `EMAIL_FROM_PASSWORD`, `EMAIL_TO`: sender and receiver data used by the bot to send you reports after it's done searching
+- `EMAIL_FROM`, `EMAIL_FROM_PASSWORD`, `EMAIL_TO`: sender and receiver data used by the bot to send reports to your email after it's done searching
 - `SENDGRID_API_KEY`: the bot uses SendGrid to send you emails.
 Sign up for a free SendGrid API key [here](https://signup.sendgrid.com/)

 For more details about environment variables, check the [example file](./.env.example).